Welcome!

 As a subscriber to Claude.ai, Microsoft CoPilot, and others in the future, I pose them questions requesting they search the web for a specific item or topic relevant to my research and specifically request links be included with the results (sometimes links are not provided).
 I use more than one AI during the research stage to see the differences in output when provided the same input.
 Once again, I personally review the source links for veracity and usefulness for my topic.
 Sometimes AI is just stupid!

-Drafting: None.
-I create my own drafts.
-I occasionally request that AI provide an outline when a topic might benefit from a structured discussion.
-However, I use the outline as a suggestion and quite frequently deviate drastically from the generated outline.
+Drafting: I request that AI provide an outline when a topic might benefit from a structured discussion.
+However, I use the outline as a suggestion and quite frequently deviate drastically from it.
+Sometimes a rough draft is requested when I get stuck looking at a blank page or the topic requires considerable research.

 Micro Editing | Copy Editing | Proofreading: I subscribe to Microsoft Office and its tools.
 Microsoft is placing more AI into its proofing tools (spell check, grammar check, Editor) so AI will be used to fix my spelling errors at minimum.
 I frequently ignore grammar "fixes" because I have intentionally chosen to dispense with a particular rule due my own "artistic license" (insert raspberry here 😝).